aroberge/ideas/README.md

 MIT

-## Infrequently asked questions and comments
+## Infrequently asked questions, comments and answers

-The following imaginary dialogue has been created before anyone else knew about this project.
+As I write (and occasionally update) this README file, nobody else knows about this project.
+So, it is impossible for there to be some Frequently Asked Questions.
+In their absence, the following imaginary dialogue has been written.

 > _Why?_